giann02/giann02/README.md

 - 📫 How to reach me **gianlucapanigatti02@gmail.com**

-- 📄 Know about my experiences I started studying Computer Engineering at UCA (Argentine Catholic University) in 2021, where I learned Python.
+- 📄 Know about my experiences [I started studying Computer Engineering at UCA (Argentine Catholic University) in 2021, where I learned Python.
 In 2022, I obtained a scholarship from Mercado Libre and Globant to pursue the Certified Tech Developer program offered by Digital House.
 In the first year, I learned HTML, CSS, JavaScript, Java, Spring, MySQL, Testing, AWS, and Docker.
-Currently, I'm in the second year, where I'm studying microservices and MongoDB, and I'm also working on freelance projects.
+Currently, I'm in the second year, where I'm studying microservices and MongoDB, and I'm also working on freelance projects.](I started studying Computer Engineering at UCA (Argentine Catholic University) in 2021, where I learned Python.
+In 2022, I obtained a scholarship from Mercado Libre and Globant to pursue the Certified Tech Developer program offered by Digital House.
+In the first year, I learned HTML, CSS, JavaScript, Java, Spring, MySQL, Testing, AWS, and Docker.
+Currently, I'm in the second year, where I'm studying microservices and MongoDB, and I'm also working on freelance projects.)

 <h3 align="left">Connect with me:</h3>
 <p align="left">